 General population well-being checks are entered on the DPD 659 Form every 30 minutes at the districts/precincts.
 Detainees held in observation cells are monitored every 15 minutes on DPD Form 661, Detainee Medical/Mental Health Monitoring (DMMHM) logs.
-During the current reporting period, our review of 6,210 entries in the Detention Cell Check Logs (DPD 659) for the general detainee population from the districts with holding cell facilities reflected a 99.4% compliance rate.
-Once again, some errors were the result of unreadable time stamps.
-These errors were found in the Western and Northwestern Districts.
+During the current reporting period, our review of 4,938 entries in the Detention Cell Check Logs (DPD 659) for the general detainee population from the districts with holding cell facilities reflected a 98.9% compliance rate.